Calculus tutorial#

 Numerical optimization using SciPy#

-Let’s solve the same optimization problem using the function minimize from scipy.optimize.
+Let’s now solve the same optimization problems from examples 9 and 10 using the function minimize from scipy.optimize.

 from scipy.optimize import minimize